-Jeffrey Larson is an assistant computational mathematician at Argonne.
+Jeffrey Larson is a computational mathematician at Argonne.
 His research centers on optimization algorithms and their implementation in software.

 Jeff joined Argonne in 2014 as a postdoctoral appointee.
 He was previously a postdoctoral researcher with the Royal Institute of Technology KTH in Sweden.
 He earned his Ph.D. in applied mathematics from the University of Colorado Denver in 2012.

 - Simulation-based, black-box, or derivative-free optimization